 – Penang Hill and the Botanical Gardens are both worth a visit.
 But this time around we came at the hottest time of the year and didn’t feel like hiking around.

-> – Street art.
+– Street art.
 We enjoyed walking the streets looking at the street art.
-If you’re a fan of street art, have a look at this post written by our friends at Kathmandu and Beyond.

-> – Accommodation.
+– Accommodation.
 We stayed at the Chulia Mansion while in Georgetown.
 Very nice hotel, great location, nice buffet breakfast.

 – Getting to Georgetown.
 We book all plane, train, bus and private transport using 12Go Asia.
 They’re the best booking site in Asia.

 – Food.
 Georgetown is established as one of the best foodie destinations in Asia.
 If you don’t have any dietary restrictions (as we do) consider taking a food tour: